-There are two general strategies to counter content-based blocking.
+There are two general strategies to counter content-based detection.
 The first is to mimic some content that the censor allows, like HTTP or email.
-The second is to randomize the content, to make it dissimilar to anything that the censor specifically blocks.
+The second is to randomize the content, making it dissimilar to anything that the censor specifically blocks.

-Tschantz et al. [183] call these two strategies "steganography" and "polymorphism" respectively.
-Another way to say it is "look like something" and "look like nothing."
-They are not strict classifications-any real system will incorporate a bit of both-and they reflect differing conceptions of censors.
+Tschantz et al. [182] call these two strategies "steganography" and "polymorphism" respectively.
+It is not a strict classification-any real system will incorporate a bit of both.
+The two strategies reflect they reflect differing conceptions of censors.
 Steganography works against a "whitelisting" or "default-deny" censor, one that permits only a set of specifically enumerated protocols and blocks all others.
-Polymorphism, on the other hand, falls to a whitelisting censor, but works against someone some number someone some amount a "blacklisting" or "default-allow" censor, one that blocks a set of specifically enumerated protocols and allows all others.
+Polymorphism, on the other hand, fails against a whitelisting censor, but works against a "blacklisting" or "default-allow" censor, one that blocks a set of specifically enumerated protocols and allows all others.

 This is not to say that steganography is strictly superior to polymorphism-there are tradeoffs in both directions.
-Effective mimicry can be difficult to achieve, and in any case effectiveness can only be judged against a censor's specific computations of collateral damage.
+Effective mimicry can be difficult to achieve, and in any case its effectiveness can only be judged against a censor's sensitivity to collateral damage.
 Whitelisting, by its nature, tends to cause more collateral damage than blacklisting.
 And just as obfuscation protocols are not purely steganographic or polymorphic, real censors are not purely whitelisting or blacklisting.
-Houmansadr et al. [103] exhibited weaknesses in "parrot" circumvention systems that mimic a cover protocol but do not perfectly imitate it.
+Houmansadr et al. [105] exhibited weaknesses in "parrot" circumvention systems that imperfectly mimic a cover protocol.
 Mimicking a protocol in every detail, down to its error behavior, is difficult, and any inconsistency is a potential feature that a censor may exploit.
-Wang et al. [187] found that some of Houmansadr et al.'s proposed attacks were impractical, due to high false-positive rates, but proposed other attacks designed for efficiency and low false positives, against both steganographic and polymorphic protocols.
-Geddes et al. [94] showed that even perfect imitation (achieved via tunneling) may leave vulnerabilities due to mismatches between the cover protocol and the covert protocol-for instance randomly dropping packets may disrupt circumvention more than other uses of the cover protocol.
-It's worth noting, though, that apart from active probing and perhaps entropy measurement, most of the attacks proposed in academic literature have not been used by censors in practice.
+Wang et al. [186] found that some of the proposed attacks against parrot systems would be impractical due to high false-positive rates, but offered other attacks designed for efficiency and low false positives.
+Geddes et al. [96] showed that even perfect imitation may leave vulnerabilities due to mismatches between the cover protocol and the carried protocol.
+For instance, randomly dropping packets may disrupt circumvention more than normal use of the cover protocol.
+It's worth noting, though, that apart from active probing and perhaps entropy measurement, most of the attacks proposed in academic research have not been used by censors in practice.

-Some systematizations (for example those of Brubaker et al. [22 §6]; Wang et al. [187 §2]; and Khattak, Elahi, et al. [113 §6.1]) further subdivide steganographic systems into those based on mimicry (attempting to replicate the behavior of a cover protocol) and tunneling (sending through a genuine implementation of the cover protocol).
-I do not find the distinction useful, except when speaking of concrete implementation choices; to me, there are various degrees of fidelity in imitation, and tunneling only tends to offer higher fidelity than mimicry.
+Some systematizations (for example those of Brubaker et al. [22 §6]; Wang et al. [186 §2]; and Khattak, Elahi, et al. [115 §6.1]) further subdivide steganographic systems into those based on mimicry (attempting to replicate the behavior of a cover protocol) and tunneling (sending through a genuine implementation of the cover protocol).
+I do not find the distinction very useful, except when discussing concrete implementation choices.
+To me, there is no clear division: there are various degrees of fidelity in imitation, and tunneling only tends to offer higher fidelity than does mimicry.

-I will list some representative circumvention systems that exemplify the steganographic strategy.
-Infranet [60], way back in 2002, built a covert channel out of HTTP, encoding upstream data in special requests and downstream data using standard steganography in image files.
-(An aside on the evolution of threat models: the authors of Infranet rejected the possibility of using TLS, because TLS was not then common enough that its wholesale blocking would cause much damage.
-Today the situation surrounding TLS is much different, and it is much relied on by circumventors.)
+I will list some circumvention systems that represent the steganographic strategy.
+Infranet [62], way back in 2002, built a covert channel within HTTP, encoding upstream data as crafted requests and downstream data as steganographic images.
 StegoTorus [190] (2012) uses custom encoders to make traffic resemble common HTTP file types, such as PDF, JavaScript, and Flash.
-SkypeMorph [140] (2012) mimics a Skype video call.
-FreeWave [105] (2013) modulates a data stream into an acoustic signal and transmits it over VoIP.
-FTE [55] (for "format-transforming encryption"; 2013) and its followup Marionette [56] (2015) force traffic to conform to a user-specified syntax: if you can describe it, you can imitate it.
-Despite the research attention they have received, steganographic systems have not been as used in practice: of these listed systems, FTE is the only one that has seen substantial deployment.
+SkypeMorph [142] (2012) mimics a Skype video call.
+FreeWave [107] (2013) modulates a data stream into an acoustic signal and transmits it over VoIP.
+Format-transforming encryption, or FTE [58] (2013), force traffic to conform to a user-specified syntax: if you can describe it, you can imitate it.
+Despite receiving much research attention, steganographic systems have not been as used in practice as polymorphic ones.
+Of the listed systems, only FTE has seen substantial deployment.